Bitcoin takes a big stride away from fringes of finance

 Other prominent names on Wall Street have been equally vocal on the cryptocurrency.
 Jamie Dimon, JPMorgan Chase chief executive, has called bitcoin a “fraud” that is used mostly by criminal elements.
 Larry Fink, the head of BlackRock, the world’s biggest asset manager, said bitcoin was an “index of money laundering”.

 Assuming regulators grant CME’s application, the exchange will become the second US regulated exchange to offer bitcoin derivatives.
-LedgerX launched its institutional trading and options platform earlier in October and experienced larger-than-expected volumes.
+LedgerX experienced larger-than-expected volumes after it launched its institutional trading and options platform in October.

 Putting sceptics at ease